Murder of Cecilia Zhang

-Cecilia Zhang (also known as Dong-Yue Zhang; March 30, 1994 – October 20, 2003) was a nine-year-old child from North York, a suburban district of Toronto, Ontario, Canada who went missing on October 20, 2003.
-After being missing for six months, her body was discovered by the Credit River in Mississauga on March 27, 2004.
+Cecilia Zhang (also known as Dong-Yue Zhang; March 30, 1994 – October 20, 2003) was a nine-year-old child from Toronto, Ontario, Canada who went missing on October 20, 2003.
+After being missing for five months, her body was discovered by the Credit River in Mississauga on March 27, 2004.
 Min Chen, a Chinese citizen from Shanghai who was in Canada on a visa, was arrested.
 He pleaded guilty to second-degree murder on May 9, 2006.
 Chen confessed that he was kidnapping for ransom and her death was accidental.

 Background

 Zhang was nine years old at the time of her abduction and murder.
 She was born on March 30, 1994, to her parents, Raymond Zhang and Sherry Xu, who came from Jiangsu and arrived in Canada in 1998.
-She was in grade 4 and enrolled at the Seneca Hill Public School in the Don Valley Village neighborhood and in a gifted program.
+She was in grade 4 and enrolled at the Seneca Hill Public School in a gifted program.
 Her parents reportedly did not let her play alone without supervision on the front lawn of their house.

-Min Chen (陈敏 (陳敏, Chén Mǐn); born January 30, 1983) is a Chinese native from Shanghai who had been living in Canada on a visa since 2001.
+Min Chen (born January 30, 1983) is a Chinese native from Shanghai who had been living in Canada on a visa since 2001.
 His father is an airline executive and his mother is a police officer in Shanghai.
 They were giving him money in the course of the kidnapping.

-At the time of Zhang's kidnapping, Chen had stopped his studying English at Seneca College Newnham Campus, which is near Zhang's home in North York, Ontario.
+At the time of Zhang's kidnapping, Chen had stopped his studying English at Seneca College Newnham Campus, which is near Zhang's home in Toronto, Ontario.
 Chen also had not completed his grade 12 courses at a local private academy.
 According to police, Min Chen knew a female boarder who had lived at the Zhang home between September 2002 and March 2003 and had visited the Zhang home at least four times.
 Police said that Cecilia would have been comfortable in Chen's company under normal social circumstances.